developerforce/salesforce-slack-starter-kit/README.md

 Credentials needed to establish the first-time connection to Salesforce for user mapping between Salesforce and Slack is managed through Heroku environment variables.

+You can watch this short [video](https://www.youtube.com/watch?v=x0i7UNuMTAM) to get familar with the app system architecture.

 ## Installation

 ## Prerequisites